-Audit fees represent compensation for professional services rendered for the audit of the consolidated financial statements of the Company, for the audit of internal control over financial reporting as of December 31, 2015 and for the review of the quarterly financial information, as well as in connection with the review of the registration statements and related consents and comfort letters and any other audit services required for SEC or other regulatory filings.
-Audit fees in connection with our Series C Preferred Stock offering completed in January 2014 amounted to €20,000 and are included in the 2014 total fees in the aforementioned table.
-Audit fees in connection with Costamare Partners LP's registration statement on Form F-1 filed with the SEC in October 2014, as amended in October 2014 and November 2014, amounted to €225,000 and are included in the 2014 total fees in the aforementioned table.
-Audit fees in connection with our Series D Preferred Stock offering completed in May 2015 amounted to €20,000 and are included in the 2015 total fees in the aforementioned table.
-Audit fees in connection with Costamare Partners LP's registration statement on Form F-1, as amended in January 2015, June 2015 and August 2015, and withdrawn in November 2015, amounted to €51,500 and are included in the 2015 total fees in the aforementioned table.
+Audit fees represent compensation for professional services rendered for the audit of the consolidated financial statements of the Company, for the audit of internal control over financial reporting as of December 31, 2016 and 2015 and for the review of the quarterly financial information, as well as in connection with the review of the registration statements and related consents and comfort letters and any other audit services required for SEC or other regulatory filings.
+Audit fees in connection with our filings with the SEC in 2015 amounted to €75,075 and are included in the 2015 total fees in the aforementioned table.
+Audit fees in connection with our filings with the SEC in 2016 amounted to €39,000 and are included in the 2016 total fees in the aforementioned table.